Skip to content

 Helen Frankenthaler was born in New York in 1928 into a fairly well-off family.
 She was a female painter who was knowledgeable about Picasso's and Pollock's work, even reproducing the latter's technique (abstract expressionism).

-She passed away in 2011, leaving us important works of abstract painting such as "Grey Fireworks," "Small's Paradise," and the already mentioned "Mountains and Sea," among others.
+She passed away in 2011, leaving us important works of abstract painting such as "Grey Fireworks," "Small's Paradise," and the already mentioned "Mountains and Sea," among others, which continue to inspire great painters today.

 Want to find out if you have what it takes to be a painter?

 The truth is that few of the great painters in history, whether male or female, had easy beginnings.
-But through perseverance, they eventually became the artists everyone has heard of, even those previously unfamiliar with the world of art.
+Yet with perseverance, they eventually became the artist that everybody has heard of, even those who were unaware of the art world before.

 Just as a traveler makes their path as they go, a painter creates their painting as they paint, and even more so if they have the little help we offer at Canvas by Numbers.
 With this help, you can paint a picture from scratch, even if you have no knowledge of painting.

 This help is the paint by numbers, a system that involves applying the corresponding paint to the numbered area of the canvas.
-Step by step, stroke by stroke, you'll see the picture appear before your eyes.
+Step by step, stroke by stroke, you'll see the picture appear before your eyes—almost like creating a scratch painting of your own.

 Below, we've listed our top collections of paintings, divided by themes.
 Discover your favorite and get started!